Editor's note: This story was originally published at 12:01 p.m. on Sept. 10, 2015.

 In a findings briefing sheet, officials also noted that there were tasks female Marines routinely struggled with that posed no similar challenge to their male counterparts.

-In scaling an 8-foot wall obstacle, researchers wrote, male Marines would throw their packs to the top of the wall, while female Marines "required regular assistance" to do the same.
-During simulated casualty evacuations involving a 200-pound dummy, mixed-gender groups were notably slower at the task, except in cases when a single Marine would move the dummy using a fireman's carry.
-And in those cases, "it was most often a male Marine who 'evacuated' the casualty," according to the findings analysis.
+In scaling an 8eight-foot wall obstacle, researchers they wrote, male Marines would throw their packs to the top of the wall, while female troops Marines "required regular assistance" to do the same.
+During simulated casualty evacuations involving a 200-pound dummy, mixed-gender-mixed groups were notably slower at the task, except in cases when a single Marine would move the dummy using a fireman's carry.
+And in those these cases, "it was most often a male Marine who 'evacuated' the casualty," according to the findings analysis.

 - The average male Marine volunteer was 178 pounds with 20 percent body fat; the average female volunteer weighed 142 pounds with 24 percent body fat.